deib-polimi/COCOS/components/controller/README.md

 Every node exposes an actuator interface and the controllers can:

 - update the CPU resources given to a model on a node
-- update the # of GPU available for a model

 It uses the metrics provided by the *Requests Store* (e.g. processing time) to take decisions i.e. increase / decrease the CPU quota for a model inside a pod, or increase / decrease the available GPUs for a model.